usdot-fhwa-OPS/V2X-Hub/README.md

 ## Code of Conduct
 Please read our [V2X-Hub Code of Conduct](Code_of_Conduct.md) which outlines our expectations for participants within the V2X-Hub community, as well as steps to reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.

+## Attribution
+The development team would like to acknowledge the people who have made direct contributions to the design and code in this repository.
+[V2X-Hub Attribution](ATTRIBUTION.txt)